JohnDoubleUB/angular-crash/README.md

 All the info is on the link for the package, but then you can make GET, POST, PUT, PATCH and DELETE requests for this data

+Under package.json "scripts":
+add:
+    "server": "json-server --watch db.json --port 5000"

+that will essentially be our database server (for testing these things atleast)

+Then we just need to create this file